Niss54/research-system/P6_Final_Report.md

 ## 🎯 What This Phase Does

-Sab kuch ek jagah.
-P1 se P5 tak ke sare outputs ek massive prompt mein paste karo aur Claude ek professional, structured startup opportunity report generate karega — co-founders ya investors ko directly dikhao.
+Everything in one place.
+You paste all outputs from P1 through P5 into a single prompt, and Claude synthesizes a complete, structured startup opportunity report — ready to share with co-founders, investors, or use as your own build/no-build decision framework.

-**Goal:** 6-section investor-ready startup opportunity report with GO/NO-GO/PIVOT recommendation + 30-day action plan.
+**Goal:** A professional, evidence-backed report with a clear GO / NO-GO / PIVOT recommendation and a 30-day action plan.

 ---